eesyuen09/tp/docs/DeveloperGuide.md

 1. **Bulk attendance marking for entire class:** Currently, tutors must mark attendance for each student individually using `att -p s/STUDENT_ID d/DATE t/CLASS`.
 For a class with 20-30 students, this becomes tedious and time-consuming.
 We plan to add a bulk marking feature that allows tutors to mark attendance for all students in a specific class at once.
 For example, `att -pA d/10112025 t/Math` would mark all students as present enrolled in the Math ClassTag as present for that date.
 This would significantly reduce the time needed to take attendance at the beginning of each lesson.
 2. **Bulk deletion of old attendance records:** Currently, attendance records accumulate indefinitely, and tutors can only delete them one by one using `att -d s/STUDENT_ID d/DATE t/CLASS`.
 For students enrolled for extended periods (e.g., multiple years), their attendance lists can become very long and cluttered with old records that are no longer relevant for day-to-day tutoring.
 We plan to add a bulk deletion feature that allows tutors to remove attendance records older than a specified date or within a date range.
 For example, `att -clear d/BEFORE_DATE` or `att -clear d/FROM_DATE d/TO_DATE` would remove old records in bulk.
 This would help tutors maintain clean, relevant data while preserving important recent attendance history, improving both performance and usability when viewing attendance records.
 3. **Individual class tag assignment and unassignment on top of current add/edit:** Currently, when editing a student's class tags using the edit command, all existing tags are replaced with the new list provided (or cleared if t/ is empty).
 This makes it cumbersome to add or remove a single tag without re-specifying all others.
-We plan to introduce new commands tag -assign s/STUDENT_ID t/TAG_NAME and tag -unassign s/STUDENT_ID t/TAG_NAME that allow adding or removing individual tags without affecting previously assigned ones.
-For example, tag -assign s/0001 t/Sec_3_A_Math would add the "Sec_3_A_Math" tag to student 0001 if they don't already have it, leaving other tags intact.
-Similarly, tag -unassign s/0001 t/Sec_3_A_Math would remove only that tag.
-Success messages would confirm the action, e.g., "Successfully assigned class tag [Sec_3_A_Math] to student ID 0001."
-Error messages would handle cases like non-existent students or tags.
+We plan to introduce new commands `tag -assign s/STUDENT_ID t/TAG_NAME` and `tag -unassign s/STUDENT_ID t/TAG_NAME` that allow adding or removing individual tags without affecting previously assigned ones.
+For example, `tag -assign s/0001 t/Sec_3_A_Math` would add the `Sec_3_A_Math` tag to student 0001 if they don't already have it, leaving other tags intact.
+Similarly, `tag -unassign s/0001 t/Sec_3_A_Math` would remove only that tag.
 This enhancement addresses the frequent need for precise, incremental changes to student records, improving tutor workflow efficiency.
 4. **ClassTag renaming:** Currently, once a ClassTag is created, its name cannot be changed.
 If a tutor wishes to rename a ClassTag (e.g., from "Sec_3_A_Math" to "Sec_3_A_Advanced_Math"), they must delete the existing ClassTag and create a new one.
 This process is cumbersome and risks losing the association with students if not handled carefully.
 We plan to implement a `tag -r` command that allows tutors to rename an existing ClassTag while preserving all student associations.
 For example, `tag -r oldt/Sec_3_A_Math newt/Sec_3_A_Advanced_Math` would rename the ClassTag accordingly.
 This feature would enhance flexibility in managing class names as course structures evolve.
 5. **Introduce third fee state — WAIVED/SKIPPED:**
    At present, fee tracking uses only two states: **PAID** and **UNPAID**.